ginolhac/mapDamage/README.md

 A: update your ggplot2 package to at least version 0.9.2 by running update.packages("ggplot2") and selecting a CRAN mirror

+Q: How to clone the development version from github?

+A: git clone https://github.com/ginolhac/mapDamage.git mapDamage cd mapDamage git submodule update --init

 Contact
 -------